pasinduljay/Cloud-Native-Resource-Monitoring-Python-App/README.md

 ### **Step 1: Create an EKS cluster**

-Create an EKS cluster and add node group
+Create an EKS cluster and add a node group

 ### **Step 2: Create a node group**